-One of the good things about having to clean out my archives has meant I have read over some of the better pieces I have written.
+Cleaning out my archives has meant I have read over some of my better pieces.
 One of my favourites was the Worst Financial Advice Given, which I told at a meeting of the N.C.F.B.A. (the National Capital Financial Bloggers Association).

-This advice led to a dear friend (who died many years ago, another sad part of the story) buying a timeshare condominium in Orlando.
-I stand by my statement that this was the most hideous financial advice I have ever given out (read the story, it is kind of funny, but bitter-sweet for me, since this was a wonderful guy, and I felt I stuck his head in a noose and then kicked the chair out from under him).
+This advice led to a dear friend buying a timeshare condominium in Orlando.
+I stand by my statement that this was the most hideous financial advice I have ever given.

-Over the years, I have had folks ask me about many different topics in terms of personal finance and investing, including:
+Over the years, I have had folks ask me about many different topics, including:

 - When Google was about to go IPO, folks asked me should they buy into that stock?
 I said, I don’t know.